mountaineerbr/shellChatGPT/man/README.md

 # DESCRIPTION

-This script acts as a wrapper for ChatGPT, STT (Whisper), and TTS endpoints from OpenAI.
-Various service providers such as LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI, Groq AI, GitHub Models, OpenRouter, xAI, and DeepSeek APIs are supported.

-By default, the script runs in single-turn of chat completion mode, processing INPUT directly when no options are set.
+Wraps ChatGPT, STT, and TTS endpoints from various providers.

-Handles single-turn and multi-turn modes, pure text and native chat completions, speech-to-text, and text-to-speech models.
+Defaults to single-turn native chat completions.
+Handles multi-turn chat, text completions, speech-to-text, and text-to-speech models.

+Speech-to-text (STT, Whisper) and text-to-speech (TTS) endpoints are available to use as stand-alone functions or set to work with multi-turn chat modes.

-Positional arguments are read as a single PROMPT.
-Some functions such as Whisper (STT) and TTS may handle optional positional parameters before the text prompt itself.
+Positional arguments are read as a single text PROMPT.
+Text files and stdin are appended to the prompt from the command line.

+Users can craft model instructions and reuse them, as well as manage and print out chat sessions.

 # OPTIONS

 ## Interface Modes

 **-b**, **--responses**
-Responses API calls (may be used with `options -cc`).
-Limited support.
+Responses API calls (may be used with `option -c` or as `-bb`).
 Set a valid model with “**--model** \[*name*\]”.

-**-c**, **--chat**
+**-c**, **-cc**, **--chat**
 Chat mode in text completions (used with `options -wzvv`).

-**-cc**
+**-cd**, **--text-chat**
 Chat mode in chat completions (used with `options -wzvv`).

 **-C**, **--continue**, **--resume**